chanjiayee0248/animuwu/PROMPTS.md

 # AI/Copilot Usage Disclosure
 Hi!
 If you're reading this, chances are you're curious about *how* AI tools were used in the creation of this project.
-I'll try id keep sections organized based on overall sub-objectives, and use a journal-like style since I'd imagine you'd want id peer into my thought processes :D
+I'll try to keep sections organized based on overall sub-objectives, and use a journal-like style since I'd imagine you'd want to peer into my thought processes :D

-Extra context/background info: My previous projects have mostly been purely static apps with little id no data fetching, and involved using MobX instead of Redux for state management.
+Extra context/background info: My previous projects have mostly been purely static apps with little to no data fetching, and involved using MobX instead of Redux for state management.
 This is my first time building an app with a larger focus on data fetching and API integration, and my first time using Redux as well.

 Here goes!

 ## AI Tools Used:
 - *GitHub Copilot*: Used primarily for code suggestions and boilerplate generation.
 - *Claude*: Used primarily for brainstorming and debugging.
-- *ChatGPT*: Used primarily when Claude rate limit is hit (lol), when Claude answers appear suboptimal (feel "off") and I want a "second opinion", or when a task is too "simple" id justify using up my Claude quota (e.g. boilerplate, simple refactors).
+- *ChatGPT*: Used primarily when Claude rate limit is hit (lol), when Claude answers appear suboptimal (feel "off") and I want a "second opinion", or when a task is too "simple" to justify using up my Claude quota (e.g. boilerplate, simple refactors).
-- *Google Browser AI*: Does this count?
-Lol.
-Sometimes if I'm suspicious a LLM is hallucinating or want id tackle something that's more trouble id prompt than just id Google, I'll do a quick google search on docs or StackOverflow id verify, and occasionally the Browser AI provides pretty good summaries.
+- *Google Browser AI*: Does this count haha?
+Sometimes if I'm suspicious an LLM is hallucinating or want to tackle something that's more trouble to prompt than just to Google, I'll do a quick google search on docs or StackOverflow to verify, and occasionally the Browser AI provides pretty good summaries.

 ## Project Conceptualization
 ### Prompt: *[Paste Entire Project Requirement]*
-- Reasoning: I wanted id get a high-level overview of the project requirements before diving in, and check out what the "average, standardized solution" would be in terms of layout and presentation — just id make sure I'm envisioning more or less the same thing.
+- Reasoning: I wanted to get a high-level overview of the project requirements before diving in, and check out what the "average, standardized solution" would be in terms of layout and presentation — just to make sure I'm envisioning more or less the same thing.
 - Outcome: Claude generated a simple homepage with a logo and an anime search bar.
-Very barebones and search was broken (as expected, since i didn't provide any API details), but it gave me a baseline id work against and some code id look through.
-Mainly it just helped me feel less intimidated about taking on this coding challenge id begin with.
+Very barebones and search was broken (as expected, since i didn't provide any API details), but it gave me a baseline to work against and some code to look through.
+Mainly it just helped me feel less intimidated about taking on this coding challenge to begin with.
 (Never done one before, first times are scary!)

 ### Prompt: Create a sample single anime page layout, given these fields available: *[Paste Response Sample from Jikan's getAnimeById]*
-- Reasoning: I wanted id get a feel for how id best present the various fields available in the anime details response.
+- Reasoning: I wanted to get a feel for how to best present the various fields available in the anime details response.
 - Outcome: Claude generated a fairly clean base layout with sections for synopsis, stats, genres, studios, and trailer, which I could then further adjust in Figma.

 ## General Busywork
 ### Prompt: Convert this *[List of Enum Values]* into a TypeScript Type
-- Reasoning: Sometimes it's nice id offload busywork id AI, helps me focus on higher-level tasks and cuts down on manual-typing typos
+- Reasoning: Sometimes it's nice to offload busywork to AI, helps me focus on higher-level tasks and cuts down on manual-typing typos
 - Outcome: ChatGPT generated the TypeScript code for me, which I then copy-pasted into my codebase.
-- Other Examples of Busywork Offloaded id AI:
+- Other Examples of Busywork Offloaded to AI:
-  - Creating labels for params and putting them into an object for easier mapping in the UI (eg mapping "TV Show" id "tv" for the API call)
+  - Creating labels for params and putting them into an object for easier mapping in the UI (eg mapping "TV Show" to "tv" for the API call)
   - Creating TypeScript interfaces from response schema in the Jikan API docs

 ## CSS Theme Variable Names